Rithvik-Kadiresan/Portrait-Studio-Lighting/README.md

-# Portrait-Lighitng- Studio
+# Portrait-Lighting- Studio
-Portrait Lighitng Studio is a addon that stes up portrait style lighting with one hotkey **SHIFT-F**.
+Portrait Lighting Studio is a addon that sets up portrait style lighting with one hotkey **SHIFT-F**.
 The lighitng setup will include a rimlight, keylight and fill light all with appropraite parameters.

 What P.L.S looks like in the 3D Veiwport:
 ![alt text](https://user-images.githubusercontent.com/71163710/93732471-d87f7a80-fc14-11ea-87d7-0d42bbb59226.png "P.L.S in the 3D veiwport")